KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 ```python
 area = pi*radius**2
 ```
-Here we are using some stuff that you we have not covered yet, but you surely understand why we are using the code snippet as an example of using meaningful variable names.
+Here we are using some stuff that you we have not covered yet.
+Also, we are assuming that you have given values to both `pi` and `radius`.
+But you surely understand why we are using the code snippet as an example of using meaningful variable names.
 Using cryptic variable names will make everyone miserable, so it is a good investment to use names that seem sensible choices.